pelinbalci/Intro_Deep_Learning/Intro_NN/notes/2_Cross_Entropy.md

 Points that are correctly classified will have small errors and o.w they have large errors.

-Maximizing the probability = Minizing the Cross Entropy
+Maximizing the probability = Minimizing the Cross Entropy

 ### Cross Entropy formula